Lucas1774/College-planner/README.md

 Notice that this is heavily aimed to just pass.
 As you can see rounding b down guarantees scenarios 2 and 3 appear.
 To reach your goal you should never be answering any amount of questions other than 10, 14, 18 or 20, as long as you choose which ones correctly.

+# TODO

+include 0-score in assignments for the subject calculator